jimshalo10/EpicGPULightMassPatch/README.md

 The SM5 shaders may need to be temporarily disabled for the projects shaders to be compiled in SM6

+Recently feedback has suggested possibly turning off Lightmass Compression

+to improve the quality of the Lightmass output

 [posting thread to report testing Landscape patch](https://forums.unrealengine.com/t/gpu-lightmass-not-working-on-landscape/1371174)

 So commit has been converted to 5.3.2 source in the file